Data Format Reference

 )

-The format="table" argument is important — it creates a PyTables table that supports efficient row-level queries, which the application uses to load only the visible time window rather than the entire file.
+The format="table" argument matters.
+It creates a PyTables table that supports row-level queries, which the app needs to load just the visible time window.